contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 ### `window.updateHeight(height)`

-Set the iframe height to the given value in pixels. `height` must be an integer.
+Sets the iframe height to the given value in pixels. `height` must be an integer.

 ### `window.startAutoResizer()`